pointerish/Brevis/README.md

 https://brevis-shortener.herokuapp.com/

 ## Brevis URL Shortener
-Brevis accepts a POST request containing a JSON formatted as such:
+Brevis accepts a POST request to `/shorten` containing a JSON formatted as such:

 `{"url":"Long URL goes here."}`